Jelmerrr/DeepDive-SFX-Manipulation/README.md

 * The view can be switched from first person to the behind the scenes overview using "C".
 * The player can press "LCtrl" to make the turtle move.

-### Research:
+### Documentation:
-General research related to the topics can be found on the wiki of this repository.
-The wiki is filled with certain devlogs that cover specific topics showcase as well as more general documentation.
+Documentation regarding research and usage can be found on the wiki page of this repository.